xparsons/Techdegree_project2/README.md

-# Techdegree Project 2 - List filtering and Pagination
+# Techdegree Project 2 - List Filtering and Pagination

 For this project I used JavaScript to dynamically add "pages" to the site, in order to create a better user experience.
 With a list of over 50 individuals, scrolling to see the entire list would likely cause the audience to leave as fast